dart-lang/language/working/augmentation-libraries/feature-specification.md

     necessary to ensure that macros running after signatures are known can't change the signature of a declaration.*

-    **TODO: What if the augmenting variable doesn't have an initializer?**

 It is a compile-time error if:

 *   The original and augmenting declarations do not have the same type.

-*   An augmenting declaration uses `augment super` when the original declaration is marked `external`.

 *   An augmenting initializer uses `augment super` and the original declaration is not a variable with an initializer.